Across the globe, businesses are investing millions in employee engagement programmes, but are they actually working?

 An employee network is precisely the right channel to issue such a challenge, because the network will have the built -in tools to:

-- issue a business-focussed challenge to a select group or the entire workforce
+issue a business-focused challenge to a select group or the entire workforce

 So, while Latham may say employee engagement itself is at fault, we would suggest it is the methodology of most employee engagement programmes that is at fault by not providing the right tools for the job.
 An effective, cloud-based employee network provides both the tools and the environment for employee engagement to stop being a buzzword and start being a day to day part of working life, with benefits to everyone involved.